akss06/netflix-clone/README.md

-Its a netflic clone i tried to make as a beginner
+Its a netflix clone i tried to make as a beginner